Benford's Law and Continuous Dependent Random Variables: Proof of Theorem : Fixed 1-Dimensional Proportion Decomposition

 Recall that we are studying the distribution of the stick lengths that result from cutting a stick at a fixed proportion $p$.
 We define $y$ by $10^y := \frac{1-p}{p}$, the ratio between adjacent piece lengths.
 The resulting behavior is controlled by the rationality of $y$.
+We see this clearly in the three examples in Figures \ref{fig:rational311} through \ref{fig:notrational113310}, where we show observed behavior plotted against Benford behavior.